-We take the security of your information seriously and are taking measures to reduce the likelihood of a future cyberattack, including increased network security measures and employee training to recognize external attacks.
-In addition, out of an abundance of caution, we are offering identity monitoring services through Kroll at no cost to you for two years.
+We take the security of your information seriously and have taken measures to reduce the likelihood of a future cyber-attack, including increasing threat detection and further restricting remote access to meet the continually evolving cyber threat.

+In an abundance of caution, we are offering the services of Kroll to provide identity monitoring at no cost to you for one year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
-Your identity monitoring services include Credit Monitoring, Web Watcher, Public Persona, Quick Cash Scan, \$1 Million Identity Fraud Loss Reimbursement, Fraud Consultation, and Identity Theft Restoration.
+Your identity monitoring services include Credit Monitoring, \$1 Million Identity Fraud Loss Reimbursement, Fraud Consultation, and Identity Theft Restoration.
+These services are more extensive than the services we have offered to our employees through Allstate as part of our health/welfare programs, and we would encourage you to take advantage of these Kroll services as well.

 Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.
-You have until << b2b_text_6(activation deadline) >>> to activate your identity monitoring services.

-Membership Number: <<Membership Number s_n>>
+You have until <<b2b_text_6(activation deadline)>> to activate your identity monitoring services.
+Membership Number: <<Membership Number s_n>